 Odds are 20% better than competition on average

 The Betfair exchange usually has odds 20% higher than regular betting sites.
 The reason is that they have effectively cut off the middleman.
 Since it all depends on people, you can find from time to time great odds there.
 Betfair will take a commission from the winning that it usually is around 5% so this has to be factor in when using the exchange.

 Surely the opportunity to use both the sportsbook and the exchange at your wish is a significant advantage of using Betfair.
 Also, others betting sites like Ladbrokes do offer the exchange, but in this case, the latter is the second product while on Betfair it is the most important and biggest one.
 Odds on Betfair exchange usually are better than others exchanges merely because there are a lot more people betting there.

 Price boosts and enhanced offers

 Even if Betfair sportsbook does not always have the best odds on some sports, they do regularly run enhanced odds promotions and price boosts that can significantly add value to your bets.
 It is worth comparing odds in the sportsbook with the boost versus odds in the exchange before making a final decision on how to bet.

 On Betfair, you can set up odds both in decimal format and fraction.
-Odds are very visible as they are contained in a blue box versus a white background.
+Odds are very visible as they are in a blue box versus a white background.
 Laying odds are in a pink box.
-You will see that in the exchange odds are shown in decimal as default, but if you hover with your cursor, you will see the related price in fractions.
+You will see that in the exchange odds are shown in decimal as default.
+If you hover with your cursor, you will see the related price in fractions.

 Minimum / Maximum Bets & Payouts